Richfletch92/BWGM/README.md

 ## Future Enhancements
 - Enhance the filtering options to include more criteria.
 - Improve the design and layout based on user feedback.
-- Add season pages and episode information (models have been added for this functionality already and is reflected in my ERDs)
+- Add season pages and episode information (models have been added for this functionality already and is reflected in my ERDs).
-- Give users the ability to add comments to reviews (models have been added for this functionality already and is reflected in my ERDs)
+- Give users the ability to add comments to reviews (models have been added for this functionality already and is reflected in my ERDs).
-- Add further functionality to reviews by giving options to like/dislike reviews (models have been added for this functionality already and is reflected in my ERDs)
+- Add further functionality to reviews by giving options to like/dislike reviews (models have been added for this functionality already and is reflected in my ERDs).
-- Allow users to add movies/series and pull relevant information using API
+- Allow users to add movies/series and pull relevant information using API.
-- Add ability to login using social media
+- Add ability to login using social media accounts.
-- Move the registration and login/logout pages into a modal
+- Move registration and login/logout pages into a modal.
-- Plex API integration
+- Plex API integration.

 [Return to Contents](#table-of-contents)